 Watching you open the doors of the church during your time as a deacon, greeting new members with a smile, is an indelible image etched in our memories.
 We will miss the creative tinkering you did outside and in your tool shed.
 However, mother will miss everything about you.
 She will miss your scent, when you would help her in and out of the car, and when you would bring coffee to her bedside.
 She will always remember when you prayed together, talked for hours together, and when you whispered “I love you” in her ear with your rich baritone voice.
 We will all continue to carry pieces of your beloved plaid shirts in our hearts forever.
 Until we meet again in the next life, save a bowl of heavenly ice cream for us.

-He leaves to honor and cherish his memory, his devoted companion of 62 years, Verlene; his five children, George Gerald Mooney (proceed him in death), wife Sharon, Pflugerville, TX; Sharon L. Mooney, San Antonio, TX; Verlena E. Mooney Newell, and husband Daryl, Chicago, IL; Toni Mooney Smith, and husband Morris, Houston, TX; Darryle K. Mooney, Austin, TX; and Matthew Maxwell Taylor Mooney, Los Angeles, CA; nine grandchildren, Jose Revada, James Bobby Revada, Amanda Mooney, Christie Mooney, Isaac Mooney, Deliah Mooney, Daryl Newell, Brieonne Mooney-Bird, Grant Newell; siblings, Wilmer Mooney (deceased) Evelyn Nobles, Verna Taylor (deceased) Johnie V'Nell Richardson, Louise E. Mooney(deceased); and many loving devoted nieces, nephews, relatives and a host of friends.
+He leaves to honor and cherish his memory, his devoted companion of 62 years, Verlene; his six children, George Gerald Mooney (preceded him in death), wife Sharon, Pflugerville, TX; Sharon L. Mooney, San Antonio, TX; Verlena E. Mooney Newell, and husband Daryl, Chicago, IL; Toni Mooney Smith, and husband Morris, Houston, TX; Darryle K. Mooney, Austin, TX; and Matthew Maxwell Taylor Mooney, Los Angeles, CA; nine grandchildren, Jose Revada, James Bobby Revada, Amanda Mooney, Christie Mooney, Isaac Mooney, Deliah Mooney, Daryl Newell, Brieonne Mooney-Bird, Grant Newell; siblings, Wilmer Mooney (deceased) Evelyn Nobles, Verna Taylor (deceased) Johnie V'Nell Richardson, Louise E. Mooney(deceased); and many loving devoted nieces, nephews, relatives and a host of friends.